 Should this be included too?
-Potentially, the Title tag could become this, which while admittedly rather long & lumbering is perfectly accurate & would be infinitely better than the anonymous scree of meaningless tags used in the Haydn symphonies Tim highlighted:
+Potentially, the Title tag could become this, which while admittedly rather long and lumbering is perfectly accurate and would be infinitely better than the anonymous scree of meaningless tags used in the Haydn symphonies Tim highlighted:

 Symphony No. 5 in C sharp minor – I. Trauermarsch (In gemessen Schritt.
 Streng.
 Wie ein Kondukt)

 What, then, of the orchestras, conductors, et al?
-How to distinguish between my Georg Solti/Chicago Symphony Orchestra recording & the one by Simon Rattle/Berlin Philharmoniker? or, for that matter, the transcription of it for the organ played by David Briggs (which is amazing by the way; highly recommended).
+How to distinguish between my Georg Solti/Chicago Symphony Orchestra recording and the one by Simon Rattle/Berlin Philharmoniker? or, for that matter, the transcription of it for the organ played by David Briggs (which is amazing by the way; highly recommended).
 It’s a personal thing, but i usually incorporate this into the album title: “Symphony No. 5 (Solti)”, although in the organ example i’ve made the Artist “Gustav Mahler (tr.
 David Briggs)”.
-That’s a personal choice, & it highlights the fact that there’s always going to be a certain amount of subjectivity & whim involved in the tagging of classical music.
-But Tim’s point is bang on the money – why does classical music continue to shroud itself in ignorance of the most correct & useful way of using tags?
-It’s not isolated to Spotify by any means; i’ve experienced the same with downloads from various sources, including the iTunes Store, Presto Classical, NMC Recordings & others who really should know better.
-So i’d like to echo Tim’s plea that the classical music world—&, just as importantly, its listeners—wake up to the realities of audio tags & finally give them some meaning.
-Hopefully, pace Tim, its mind will not blow—although, if & when the day finally dawns, mine just might.
+That’s a personal choice, and it highlights the fact that there’s always going to be a certain amount of subjectivity and whim involved in the tagging of classical music.
+But Tim’s point is bang on the money – why does classical music continue to shroud itself in ignorance of the most correct and useful way of using tags?
+It’s not isolated to Spotify by any means; i’ve experienced the same with downloads from various sources, including the iTunes Store, Presto Classical, NMC Recordings and others who really should know better.
+So i’d like to echo Tim’s plea that the classical music world—and, just as importantly, its listeners—wake up to the realities of audio tags and finally give them some meaning.
+Hopefully, pace Tim, its mind will not blow—although, if and when the day finally dawns, mine just might.